Up to 20% off at reifen.at

 Choose Correct Size

-Check vehicle registration!
+Check the Austrian vehicle registration (Zulassungsbescheinigung Teil I).
 Size, ET (offset), bolt pattern and center bore must match exactly.
-Wrong specifications can be dangerous and cause TÜV problems.
+Wrong specifications can be dangerous and cause issues at the §57a roadworthiness inspection (Pickerl).

 ⚖️